tu4mo/just-add-a-button/README.md

 - commitlint to enforce conventional commit messages
 - Prettier to enforce code style
 - prettier-package-json to clean up package.json
-- Github Actions for deployment
+- Github Actions for CI and deployment
+- Renovate to keep dependencies up-to-date

 ## What is this, really?